ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 ### Global Menu

-The Global Menu integration is much improved.
-Fully functional with GTK, Qt, LibreOffice, Firefox/Thunderbird, Google Chrome, Electron and others.
-You can choose make more of your available screen space while using Ubuntu MATE.
+The Global Menu integration is much improved and **fully functional with GTK, Qt, LibreOffice, Firefox/Thunderbird, Google Chrome, Electron and others.** You can choose make more of your available screen space while using Ubuntu MATE.

 <div align="center">
 <img src="/gallery/layouts/global-menu.gif" alt="Ubuntu MATE Global Menu" /><br />
 </div>

-The HUD now has a 250ms (default) timeout, holding <kbd>Alt</kbd> any longer won't trigger the HUD.
-This is consistent with how the HUD in Unity 7 works.
-The HUD is also HiDPI aware now.

 ### Indicators